 Note to vegetarians: we are a normal meat-eating household, and this is Africa :-).
 If you are the kind of vegetarian that sometimes eats meat, or is happy to pick the meat out of a stew and eat around it, great.
 But I have close to mutiny on my hands if I don't cook meat most nights, and I don't encourage volunteers cooking separate dinners for themselves, so you need to be able to fit into our lifestyle.
 We also do slaughter animals on this farm - if you don't want to be involved in that it is fine, but some people don't even want to go to a place where animals are raised for meat or slaughtered.

 In your time off - lie in the sun, swim, read a book, write a book, play table tennis, listen to the fish eagles call, stare into the fire or at the stars...
 There are a lot of horses in the area, you could try befriending one of the neighbours if you like riding.

-We're 45 minutes from Cape Town (with a lift there and back available each week day) - for beaches, mountains, wine farms, big city lights and more.
-Closer to home there are some quirky farming villages, and the West Coast is a characterful place to explore - but you would likely only be able to get their with your own car.
+We're 45 minutes from Cape Town (with a lift there and back available three times a week) - for beaches, mountains, wine farms, big city lights and more.
+Closer to home there are some quirky farming villages, and the West Coast is a characterful place to explore - but you would likely only be able to get there with your own car.
 Public transport is only available about 12km away in Atlantis, but we can try to lift you to it in an emergency.
 There is no shop or settlement close by that you can walk to.